[Updated 9 February 2021]

 8. What exactly does Yusheng mean?
 Is it a traditional dish?

 Yusheng is actually a uniquely Southeast Asian CNY tradition!
 The characters for Yu Sheng (魚生) mean ‘raw fish’ but also sound like ‘abundance of wealth or life’, signifying a hopeful wish for the future.
 The higher the toss, the more auspiciousness it’s supposed to bring.
 Fun fact: in Cantonese, Yusheng is known as Lo Hei, which means the ‘tossing up of fortune’ and refers to the way in which the Yusheng ingredients are tossed into the air before being eaten!

-Question 5.
-Is it really okay to just bring oranges when you’re visiting someone during CNY?
-Are there other good gifts to bring?
+10. Is it really okay to just bring oranges when you’re visiting someone during CNY?

 Oranges are the go-to CNY gift for almost everyone as they symbolize wealth and prosperity.
 This is why you’ll always see a huge display of oranges in a prominent spot in Chinese houses during CNY, and why some brands even get in on the CNY fun with orange-shaped packaging for everything from hand creams to snack boxes 😁

 It’s tradition to present your host with the oranges (always in pairs, as even numbers are thought to be more auspiciousness!) and greet them with a simple 恭喜发财 (Gong Xi Fa Cai) or 新年快乐 (Xin Nian Kuai Le).
 Depending on the house, your host will usually return a pair of oranges to you as you leave which is meant to be a wish for good fortune on your behalf.
 There are no religious connotations to this exchange, andwhen I go visiting I always make sure to thank my relatives for the oranges and for their hospitality.